College of Education and Human Development

 Year 1

-Work full-time at your school and complete 18 credits of coursework and 100 hours of field experience.
+Work full-time at your school, complete coursework and 100 hours of field experience.
 Field experience can often be completed at the school site where you are employed or serving as a tutor.

 Year 2